GoogleCloudPlatform/click-to-deploy/k8s/sonarqube/README.md

 - An Application resource, which collects all the deployment resources into one logical entity
 - A ServiceAccount for the SonarQube and PostgreSQL Pod.
+- A Secret with the PostgreSQL initial random password
+- A StatefulSet with SonarQube and PostgreSQL.
 - A PersistentVolume and PersistentVolumeClaim for SonarQube and PostgreSQL.
 Note that the volumes won't be deleted with application.
 If you delete the installation and recreate it with the same name, the new installation uses the same PersistentVolumes.
 As a result, there is no new database initialization, and no new password is set.
-- A Secret with the PostgreSQL initial random password
-- A Deployment with SonarQube and PostgreSQL.
 - A Service, which exposes PostgreSQL and SonarQube to usage in cluster

 PostgreSQL exposing by service with type ClusterIP, which makes it available for SonarQube only in cluster network.